 When done the General tab should look like

 Next find the Data tab; it will be empty except for a single line of text.
-Do Edit/Add powder histograms; a dialog box will appear
+Do Edit Phase/Add powder histograms; a dialog box will appear

-Select either choice; the desired data set will be added to this phase for analysis.
+Select the one possibility; the desired data set will be added to this phase for analysis.
 The data tab now shows the new data set; check the Show button to see the full information

 Next find the Pawley reflections tab; it will be empty except for column headings.
 Do Operations/Pawley create; this makes the reflection set over the range covered by setting Pawley dmin.
 The table should list reflections 0-629.
 Select and check the refine column using the same technique you used for the peak list.